rleber/bun/doc/file_format/file_format.md

                 sequence number of the link (starting at sequence number 1).
 The lower half-word contains the size of the link in words, excluding the BCW.
 - Word 1:       The upper half-word contains 1.
-The lower half-word contains the size of the preamble (which contains the file name, etc.)
+The lower half-word contains the size of the preamble (which contains the file name, etc.).
+This length includes the BCW and this word.
+(In other words the length is the offset from the BCW marking where the data begins.)
+- Words 2-6:    Flags and stuff.
+I don't know what they signify.
 - Words 7-10:   Contain the archive name (generally the same as the user name of the file owner), as a null-delimited string
 - Words 11-end: The name of the archived file, and a description, as a null-delimited string.
 Everything